alyred3/grammable/README.md

 ### Installation

-From this repository click <b>Clone this repository</b> and copy clone command for SSH `git@github.com:alyred3/grammable.git` or HTTPS `https://github.com/alyred3/grammable.git`
+From this repository click <b>Clone or download</b> and copy clone command for SSH `git@github.com:alyred3/grammable.git` or HTTPS `https://github.com/alyred3/grammable.git`

 From terminal window change to local directory where you want to clone repo